sachinsu/sachinsu.github.io/content/posts/profiling_n_benchmarking.md

         {{< figure src="/images/profiling2.png" title="Table and flamegraph for API" >}}

 Overall, Pyroscope provides easy way to observe Memory/CPU utilization as part of developer workflow on workstation itself.
-This is especially useful for development enviroments which do not provide profiling out of the box.
+This is especially useful for development environments which do not provide profiling out of the box.

 ## Benchmarking

 Crank is tool used by Microsoft internally to benchmark applications.
-It is released as Nuget package and currently .NET based code or Docker Containers can be benchmarked using it.
+It is released as [Nuget](https://nuget.org) package and currently .NET based code or Docker Containers can be benchmarked using it.
 Lets see steps to benchmark .NET Application using Crank.

 1. Write code, intended to be benchmarked.
 In this case, its very simple one as below,